* Former history professor at State University of Albany

-- Claims that American defense expenditures invited a breach of the Nuclear Non-Proliferation Treaty by North Korea
+* Claims that American defense expenditures invited North Korea’s breach of the Nuclear Non-Proliferation Treaty

-- “Wasn’t terrorism best dealt with on an immediate basis by law-enforcement (including sophisticated intelligence work and police action), and on a long-term basis by overcoming the hatred and sense of grievance that motivated terrorists?”
+* “Wasn’t terrorism best dealt with on an immediate basis by law-enforcement … and on a long-term basis by overcoming the hatred and sense of grievance that motivated terrorists?”

-Born in 1941 in Brooklyn, New York, Lawrence S. Wittner is one of the foremost academic figures in the anti-nuclear movement.
+Born on May 5, 1941 in Brooklyn, New York, Lawrence S. Wittner is one of the foremost academic figures in the anti-nuclear movement.
 After attending Columbia College, the University of Wisconsin, and Columbia University, where he received his Ph.D. in History in 1967, Wittner returned to academic life as a professor, melding his leftist politics and his anti-nuclear passions with his scholarly pursuits.
 In 1974, Wittner joined the faculty at the State University of Albany in New York, as a professor of history.
-He has held that position ever since, teaching courses on U.S. foreign policy as well as a class called “The Quest for Equality in U.S. History.”
+He had held that position ever since, teaching courses on U.S. foreign policy as well as a class called “The Quest for Equality in U.S. History.”
 Billed as an “examination of social and political movements seeking a more egalitarian social order,” the class is devoted to the study of “trade unionism, populism, anarchism, socialism, racial egalitarianism, and feminism.”
+He retired from his position in 2010.

 No sooner had he arrived at Albany than Wittner established himself as one of the university’s leading professor-activists.
 A vocal presence on campus, he championed traditional leftist causes as well as labor movement issues.
 Wittner was one of the founders of the Albany Chapter of the Democratic Socialist Organizing Committee (DSOC), the organization first established by socialist activist Michael Harrington.
 Wittner went on to hold a number of leadership positions in the organization, including a stint as Secretary of the DSOC’s Albany chapter between 1981 and 1984.
 Though Wittner has seldom acknowledged the fact, the DSOC was a radical organization whose declared aim was to lay the groundwork for a socialist society in the United States.
 According to a collection of work that Wittner produced between 1977 and 1999 (archived at the University of Albany), the Albany chapter of the DSOC intended “to begin to advance democratic socialist solutions to national and local problems.”